craftingcity/RollHighOrDie/Core RHoD/Selections Glossary/Ailment.md

 #### Infected
 While you are 'Infected', your Ability Scores are reduced by one for each stack of 'Infected' you have.

 At the end of a Day, make a Constitution Check.
-If the result is equal to or
+If the result is equal to or less than 8, you gain a stack of 'Infected'.
+If the result is equal to or greater than 14, you Naturally Resolve a stack of 'Infected'.

 #### Poisoned
 While you are 'Poisoned', at the beginning of your turn, you take 1d4 Poison Damage for each stack of 'Poisoned' you have.